 Advising a major group in the toys industry in connection with its $3.7 million dispute against the French customs following an investigation by the EU commission and advising the French entity in its dispute against a Chinese supplier.

 Representing several Nigerien and Chinese subsidiaries of a Chinese world leading government-held oil and gas group in a dispute relating to the termination of a contract for the exploitation of oil fields in Niger before the Nigerien courts and the Ohada court of justice and arbitration, in Abidjan.

-Advising a leading Swiss franking machine manufacturer and its new French subsidiary (that would like to start its activity on the French market) in connection with two multi-jurisdictional disputes against a former distributor: (i) an unfair competition dispute (we won the summary proceedings and the proceedings on the merits are pending) and (ii) a dispute relating to patent and trademark infringement issues.
+Advising a leading Swiss franking machine manufacturer and its new French subsidiary (that would like to start its activity on the French market) in connection with two disputes against a former distributor: (i) an unfair competition dispute (we won the summary proceedings and the proceedings on the merits are pending) and (ii) a dispute relating to patent and trademark infringement issues.

-Representing a Japanese manufacturer in a dispute against a French distributor relating to the termination of the distribution agreement for breach, the freezing of the distributor's assets, the filing of a request for arbitration in Tokyo and negotiations with the opposing counsel.
+Representing a Japanese manufacturer in a dispute against a French distributor involving the termination of the distribution agreement for breach, the freezing of the distributor's assets, the filing of a request for arbitration in Tokyo and negotiations with the opposing counsel.
 Among other tasks, Xavier participated in many calls with the client team and drafted the ex parte request to be authorized to attach the debtor’s assets.